 19. Fruit Hammocks Are A Cute Way To Store Fruits And Veggies

 What better way is there to store fruits and veggies than to hang them up in a cute mini hammock?
 Since refrigerator space in an RV is limited, fruit hammocks are a brilliant way to keep fruits fresh because they allow air circulation, encouraging more ripening and less rotting due to humidity and moisture build up.
 It also keeps them away from exploring ants or other crawling bugs.

 20. Under Seat Storage Hack – Everyone Likes Multi-purpose

 Make your seating pull double duty by serving as storage, too.
-I love this idea!
+I love this idea for RV life!
 It saves a ton of space and allows you to maximize!
 It’s also a great way to put stuff you’re not using at the moment to clear up room in the RV.
 We love creating small packs of items that are grouped together for use at a later time like bungee cords, extra tape, extra strap and twine, etc.

 Don’t waste your time rummaging through drawers to find what you need or spend precious time reorganizing your stuff after you drive your RV around!

 With these tips, you won’t feel like you need to duck and cover when you open a cabinet door.
 Even if you only take a few of these suggestions, I promise it will make your trip much easier and enjoyable for campgrounds when you are out enjoying the fresh air!
 So, let’s climb those RV steps and get this show on the road!

 Share pictures of your trip with us on our Facebook page!